 Spending a day in Buda actually makes for a great walk starting with crossing over Chain bridge, then on to Castle Hill, continuing along the Danube to Gellért hill and back to centre of Pest.
 At the end of the day the pedometer told us that we had walked close to 20 km automatically justifying all the beer that was had in Pest.

 Whereas Pest is flat, Buda sits at an elevation with two important hills – Castle Hill and Gellért hill.
-Castle hill is where most buildings of historic significance are located and some of the main ones are Buda castle, Fisherman’s Bastion and Matthias church.
+Castle hill is where most buildings of historic significance are located – the most popular ones are Buda castle, Fisherman’s Bastion and Matthias church.

 On crossing Chain bridge, there are two ways to reach Castle hill, via a funicular or a walk.
 Surprisingly there was a long queue for the 5 min funicular ride when a mere 15 min walk takes you to the top, so just use your two feet.